 they will only reduce plastic waste by 7% in the marine environment.
 Results very far from the objectives of another report, the G20's Osaka Blue Ocean Vision.
 According to this prospectus, the earth is expected to prevent any new plastic pollution from entering the oceans by 2050.

 To get there, UN researchers say the world needs a "total change in the plastics economy" in the report.
-The plastics industry needs to move from a “linear and expensive system” to a circular and renewable one in a few decades.
+The plastics industry needs to move from a "linear and wasteful system" to a circular and renewable one in a few decades.

 According to the report, this is an ambitious goal, but it is the only way to reach the Osaka Blue Ocean Vision.
 If the G20 is truly serious about its commitments, the leading nations must act now.